an2n/semver-auto/README.md

 ### Logging

-Enhance the script's logging capabilities with detailed insights by enabling verbose mode using the -l or --log flag.
+Enhance logging capabilities with detailed insights by enabling verbose mode using the -l or --log flag.
 For example:

 ```
 npx semver-auto --log